katahiromz/XWordGiver/README.md

 ## License

-"XWordGiver" is released under the terms of the MIT License.
+"XWordGiver" is released under the MIT License.
 See [LICENSE.txt](LICENSE.txt).

 ## Contact